 They offer pizza, of course, as well as tacos, hamburgers, grilled chicken, steak, ice cream, fruit smoothies, and duros.
 All pizza orders come with a complimentary soda or ice tea.
 They also have free wi-fi for their customers.
 Seating is outside.
 Located kitty-corner from the bus station serving the fincas, which is on the short side road between the police station and the main road (see map).
 Open: 10am-10pm.
 Phone: 770-8094, 6765-8990.

 A food truck and ranchito offering hamburgers (beef & chicken) hot dogs, fries and more.
 Located near downtown, between Supermercado Puerto Armuelles and Romeros.
 Open Tues – Sat: 5:30 – 10pm.
 Tel: 6316-5392.

 Carmen Neighborhood (adjacent to Downtown)

 It is 1 block from the downtown playground & 1⁄2 blk from the water.
-On main road to San Vicente, turn left at the yellow-fronted MELO y CIA store.
-The restaurant will be on your right.
+From the main road to San Vicente, turn left at the yellow-fronted MELO y CIA store.
+It is on the right.

 San Vicente Neighborhood (adjacent to Carmen)